15 ways to help a forgetful child remember better

 4. Help them see the information’s relevance

-Show your child how certain things are important in their lives.
+Show your child how certain things are important in their lives, when you’re looking at how to help a forgetful child.
 For example, if your child is struggling with math, help them see how addition help them save their allowance to buy the things they want.
 This is called providing a framework for information.
 Which brings us to…

 5. Aim for comprehension rather than memorisation